ratcht/ferrite/README.md

-# Oxidize: A Deep Learning Library in Rust
+# Ferrite: A Deep Learning Library in Rust

 A deep learning framework written in pure Rust, inspired by PyTorch.
 Used this to learn Rust and refine DL concepts.